Code-Institute-Submissions/MDA-TimeBank-App/README.md

 The Questions and Answers were written and stored in .json format (challenge.json) and rendered into html using the Python Flask microframework.

-The Game Logic was written in Python and deployed utilising the Flask microframework, specifically:
+The <strong>Game Logic</strong> was protoyped in Python shell and deployed utilising the Flask microframework, specifically:
 <ul>
-<li>keeping score - user guesses are stored in a temporary python list (score).
+<li><strong>keeping score</strong> - user guesses are stored in a temporary python list (score).
 The score
     is tallied following the last question and appended to a seprate python list (final_score). json.dump is used to store the final score (alongside user registration details) in a .txt outfile (user_info.txt).
-The temporary score list is emptied once a user starts a new game.</li>
+The temporary score list is emptied once a user starts a new game, and the process repeats.</li>
-<li>displaying score - flask's flash() method is used to provide users with an ongoing score
+<li><strong>displaying score</strong> - flask's flash() method is used to provide users with an ongoing score
     update prior to each new question.
 The flash() method is used again to display user's Final Score on the registration page</li>
-<li>page progression - flask's redirect() function is used to automatically guide
+<li><strong>page progression</strong> - flask's redirect() function is used to automatically guide
     the user through the questions once the game has started</li>
 <li>registration - user input (name, email address & comments) is captured by
     using a HTTP POST request and appended to the outfile (user_info.txt)</li>